This crazy patchwork coasters project is written by sewing author Laura Strutt who blogs at http://www.madepeachy.com/

 Crazy Patchwork is a great way to show of a selection of bright and vibrant fabrics – both prints and plains.
 Worked by piecing together cut strips and squares to create a striking crazy patchwork panel, which is then transformed into a set of unique and fun coasters.
-This fabric bundle is from www.simplysoilds.co.uk

-These instructions creates a set of four coasters, you can make a larger crazy patchwork panel and make more coasters, or even a set of matching placement – ensure that you set aside enough uncut fabrics to create the backing panel.
+These instructions create a set of four coasters, you can make a larger crazy patchwork panel and make more coasters, or even a set of matching placement – ensure that you set aside enough uncut fabrics to create the backing panel.

 What you need…

 Bundle of fat quarters or large scraps from your stash

 15in square piece of Thermolam or thin wadding